OV-Chipkaart for Tourists: Amsterdam Public Transport Card Explained (2026)

 The yellow plastic OV-chipkaart is being phased out by 2027.

-• Personal OV-chipkaart: requires a Dutch bank account.
-Not available to short-term tourists.
+• Personal OV-chipkaart: requires a Dutch bank account, so it is not available to short-term visitors.

-• Top up at any GVB ticket machine, NS train station kiosk, or Albert Heijn supermarket.
+• Top up at any GVB ticket machine, an NS station kiosk, or an Albert Heijn supermarket.

-• Refunds on the deposit and unused balance: requires Dutch bank or postal address; not practical for tourists.
+• Refunds on the deposit and unused balance generally need a Dutch bank or postal address, which makes them impractical for tourists.

 GVB Day & Multi-Day Tickets